in-hub/incore-docs/InCore.Foundation/DataObjectWriter.rst

 submit()
 ++++++++

 This method submits a new dataset to the destination resource, i.e. a new row in the output file or a database table.
 A dataset consists of all configured :ref:`objects <property_DataObjectWriter_objects>` and usually is represented as a row in the destination resource.
 Instead of calling this method manually one of the submit modes should be configured through the :ref:`submitMode <property_DataObjectWriter_submitMode>` property.
+On success, ``true`` is returned, otherwise ``false``.

+:**› Returns**: Boolean